Pierre Auguste Renoir Biography | Oil Paintings

 2-25-1841 Limoges, FRA - 12-3-1919 Cagnes, FRA

 Born in Limoges into a family of craftsmen (and thus from a lower class than Manet, Cezanne, and Degas), Pierre-Auguste Renoir brought to the Impressionists a refreshing and instinctive joie de vivre.
 This spirit is conveyed in his paintings of popular Sunday diversions of the period, such as outdoor dances, boat trips on the Seine, and summer strolls in shady parks.

 Pierre Auguste Renoir trained as a porcelain painter before studying painting at the Ecole des Beaux-arts and entering the studio of Charles Gleyre in 1862 and in the same class as Monet and Sisley.
-He learnt little from this master but did meet future members of the Impressionist circle.
+He learned little from this master but did meet future members of the Impressionist circle.
 Feeling oppressed by academic conventions, he and his classmates began to go outdoors (en Plein air) and fill their paintings with the natural colors and light of the surrounding countryside and together they attended the meetings at the Café Guerbois, where Edouard Manet held court.

 Renoir The Smile of Impressionism.